Djembe: Shell

 Traditionally crafted djembes are carved from a single log of hardwood.
 A number of different wood species are used, all of which are hard and dense.
 Hardness and density are important factors for the sound and projection of the djembe.
 The most prized djembe wood is lenke (Afzelia africana), not because it necessarily sounds better than other woods, but because the Malinké believe that its spiritual qualities are superior.
 (Malinké traditional wisdom states that a spiritual energy, or nyama, runs through all things, living or dead.)
 Besides lenke, traditional woods include djalla (Khaya senegalensis), dugura (Cordyla africana), gueni (Pterocarpus erinaceus), gele (Prosopis africana), and iroko (Milicia excelsa).

 Shells are carved soon after the tree is felled while the wood still retains some moisture and is softer.
 This makes the wood easier to carve and avoids radial splits that tend to develop in logs that are allowed to dry naturally.
 Carvers use simple hand tools, such as axes, adzes, spoke shaves, and rasps to shape the shell.
 A well-carved djembe does not have a smooth interior but a texture of scallops or shallow grooves that influence the sound of the instrument.
 (Djembes with smooth interiors have tones and slaps with too much sustain.)
-Often, interior grooves form a spiral pattern, which indicates a carver taking pride in his work.
+Often, interior grooves form a spiral pattern, which indicates a carver taking pride in their work.